Civil Engineering Program

 - PHYS 2326 Fundamentals of Physics II*

 Courses noted with an asterisk must be completed with a grade of C or better.
-Students are eligible to sit for the Civil Engineering Entry Exam after they earn a minimum of 2.50 GPA in the above courses.
+Students are eligible to sit for the Civil Engineering Advancement Exam after they earn a minimum of 2.50 GPA in the above courses.
 Schedule an appointment with the Engineering Academic Advisor and Department Chair to confirm your eligibility to sit for the next scheduled Civil Engineering Exam.

 After satisfying all the criteria listed above, students become Civil Engineering majors and must complete all remaining requirements to earn a BSCE degree as outlined in the University Catalog.